-6) the total amount of funding available for distribution through the RFGP process, and the maximum amount of funding that eligible 9-1-1 systems may apply for through the submission of a application;
+3) Identify the total amount of funding available for distribution through the NOFO process, and the maximum amount of funding applicants may apply for through the submission of an application.

-7) the anticipated time period of the consolidation projects that may be funded; and

-8) funding priorities as described in ETSA Section 15.4b.

-e) The Department will post a link on its website for the electronic submission of proposals for Grant Program funds in response to an RFGP.
-Proposals shall include a copy of the consolidation plan, as required by ETSA Section 15.4b(b).
+c) The Department requires a mailed copy along with an electronic submission of the application for Consolidation Grant Program funds in response to a NOFO through its email system.
+Applications shall include a copy of the consolidation plan, if not already approved, as required by ETSA Section 15.4b(b).

-f) On January 2 each year, the Administrator shall post an RFGP for Grant Program funds available during the current granting period.
+d) No later than January 2nd each year, the Administrator shall arrange to post a NOFO on the State’s GATA website for Consolidation Grant Program funds available during the current granting period.

-g) The Advisory Board shall recommend the award of grant funds, based on the criteria set forth in the RFGP, as described in subsection (d).
-Advisory Board recommendations shall be made and reported at public meetings conducted in conformance with the Open Meetings Act [5 ILCS 120].

-h) By June 30 each year, the Administrator shall award funds under the Grant Program.
+e) By June 30 each year, the Administrator shall award funds under the Consolidation Grant Program.
 The Department will enter into a Grant Agreement with each grant recipient specifying the terms and conditions under which the 9-1-1 consolidation projects are to be conducted and the funds are to be received.
-The terms and conditions shall include, but are not limited to, reporting requirements that reflect fiscal expenditures and progress toward program objectives, compliance with applicable laws and regulations, maintenance of financial and program records beyond the expiration of the Grant Agreement, and audit procedures as described in ETSA Section 40 and GATA [30 ILCS 708].Section 1327.210 Administration of Grant Program Funds
+The terms and conditions shall include, but are not limited to, reporting requirements that reflect fiscal expenditures and progress toward program objectives, compliance with applicable laws and regulations, maintenance of financial and program records beyond the expiration of the Grant Agreement, and audit procedures as described in ETSA Section 40 and GATA [30 ILCS 708].

+Section 1327.205 NG9-1-1 Expenses Grant Program Authorized by the ETSA

+a) The Administrator shall review the funding purposes of the Grant Program set forth in ETSA Section 30 and invite eligible 9-1-1 Authorities to submit applications for grants NG9-1-1 expenses through a Notice of Funding Opportunity (NOFO) process.
+The Administrator, pursuant to ETSA Section 30, shall select applications in response to the NOFO for NG9-1-1 Expenses Grant Program funding.

+The NOFO shall establish:

+the program description,

+the funding restrictions,

+the project monitoring requirements,

+the funding information,

+the eligibility criteria,

+the application and submission process,

+the application review process, and

+the award and administration process.

+Section 1327.210 Administration of Grant Program Funds

 a) All Grant Program recipients shall operate in conformance with the following State statutes, when applicable: the Illinois Grant Funds Recovery Act [30 ILCS 705]; Grant Accountability and Transparency Act [30 ILCS 708]; the Illinois Procurement Code [30 ILCS 500]; and the State Comptroller Act [15 ILCS 405].